 Why Some Writing Websites Go Out of Business

-Some of you may wonder what the point would be in writing about reasons for writing sites failing.
-I think it could be helpful in the sense that if you are considering writing articles for a writing website, you might know what to look for in a site.
+Now, some of you may wonder what the point would be in writing about reasons for writing sites failing.
+I think it could be helpful in the sense that if you are considering writing articles for a writing website, you might want to know what to look for in a site.
 If you see some of the things that are wrong that I mention in this article, you might not want to waste your time.

 I think the biggest reason for a writing website going out of business is quality or, to be more specific, bad quality.
 If someone goes to the writing website and can really only find poorly written articles, they would be more inclined to not return to the site, rather than to return.
 So it certainly minimizes return traffic.
 This hurts all writers who participate on the writing site, not just the poor writers.